5 stars

 Q: What is the Manitoba Farm Investor Pathway?

-A: This program requires at least 3 years of farm ownership/operation experience, language proficiency in English or French, minimum net worth of $500,000 CAD, and commitment to invest minimum $300,000 CAD in a Manitoba farming business.
+A: This program requires at least 3 years of farm ownership/operation experience, language proficiency in English or French, a minimum net worth of $500,000 CAD, and a commitment to invest a minimum $300,000 CAD in a Manitoba farming business.
 It offers lower investment requirements than Alberta but similar experience requirements.

 Q: How does BC PNP Entrepreneur Immigration work for farmers?